Deltares/hydromt_wflow/docs/getting_started/installation.rst

   $ pixi add --pypi pyet
   $ pixi add gdal

-the `--pypi` in this case is necessary because these dependencies are only available through pypi and not conda-forge adding this flag will tell pixi to install them from there.
+the ``--pypi`` in this case is necessary because these dependencies are only available through pypi and not conda-forge adding this flag will tell pixi to install them from there.

+For a more indepth explanation on the dependencies see :ref:`this section <optional_dependencies>`.

 Once you have your new (or existing ``pyproject.toml``) file install the pixi environment and activate it with the following commands to be able to start using it: